The algebraic small object argument as a saturation: The algebraic small object argument

 \section{The algebraic small object argument}

-We now use \cref{sec:free-monad-sequence} as a lens to understand the fine structure of the algebraic small object argument, translating our analysis of the free monad construction into an analysis of the construction of the left factor $Lf$ of a map $f$.
+We now use \cref{sec:free-monad-sequence} as a tool to analyze the algebraic small object argument and prove our saturation theorems.

-We first recall the relevant definitions from the theory of \textsc{awfs}'s in \cref{sec:soa:prelims}, in particular the double categories $\DCoalg{\comonad{L}}$ and $\DCoalg{\UnderPtd{\comonad{L}}}$ associated to the comonad and copointed endofunctor coalgebras of an \textsc{awfs} and the notion of cofibrantly generated \textsc{awfs}.
-In \cref{sec:soa:config}, we recall the algebraic small object argument itself, combining \citeauthor{bourke-garner:16}'s presentation of the argument with the free monad construction from \cref{sec:free-monad-sequence}.
-This allows us to deduce something about the generated \textsc{awfs} in terms of a chosen backdrop, but also sets the stage for the following sections.
+We recall the basic theory of \textsc{awfs}'s in \cref{sec:soa:prelims}.
+In \cref{sec:soa:config}, we instantiate \citeauthor{bourke-garner:16}'s results with the free monad construction from \cref{sec:free-monad-sequence} to obtain a variation of algebraic small object argument for (possibly non-cocomplete) categories equipped with a backdrop (\cref{soa-backdrop}).
 In \cref{sec:soa:notions} we introduce \emph{notions of composable structure}.
-A notion of composable structure is (a double-categorical presentation of) a notion of structured morphism in a category for which identities have canonical structure and structured morphisms are closed under composition.
-We define what it means for a notion of composable structure to be \emph{left-connected} (following Bourke and Garner) and \emph{cellular} and observe that the double categories $\DCoalg{\comonad{L}}$ and $\DCoalg{\UnderPtd{\comonad{L}}}$ have these properties.
-Left-connected and cellular notions of composable structure will be the targets in our main theorems, serving as the analogue of cellular classes of maps.
+A notion of composable structure on a category is a notion of structured morphism such that identities have canonical structure and structured morphisms are closed under composition.
+We define what it means for a notion of composable structure to be \emph{left-connected} (following Bourke and Garner) and \emph{cellular} and observe that the double categories $\DCoalg{\comonad{L}}$ and $\DCoalg{\UnderPtd{\comonad{L}}}$ associated to an \textsc{awfs} $(\comonad{L},\monad{R})$ have these properties.
+Left-connected and cellular notions of composable structure are the targets for our main theorems.

-In \cref{sec:soa:points}, we return to the abstract setting of \cref{sec:free-monad-sequence} and give conditions under which, for a given notion of composable structure, structure on the unit of a pointed endofunctor yields structure on the unit of its free monad.
-Finally, we prove our main theorems in \cref{sec:soa:algebraic-saturation} by applying the results of \cref{sec:soa:points} to the specific case of the free monad construction that produces a cofibrantly generated \textsc{awfs}.
+In \cref{sec:soa:points}, we return to the abstract setting of \cref{sec:free-monad-sequence} and give conditions under which, for a given notion of composable structure, structure on the unit of a pointed endofunctor yields structure on the unit of its free monad (\cref{kelly-pointed-left-category}).
+Finally, we prove our main results (\cref{soa-unit-vertical-point,soa-copointed-coalgebras-functor,soa-copointed-coalgebras-double-functor}) in \cref{sec:soa:algebraic-saturation} by applying the results of \cref{sec:soa:points} to the specific case of the free monad construction that produces a cofibrantly generated \textsc{awfs}.